 A stabilizer can be a short-term stabilizer or a long-term stabilizer.

 When polymer synthesis, processing, and fabrication, a polymer is subjected to high temperatures.
 So, polymers are susceptible to thermal-oxidative degradation at these stages.
-Therefore, stabilizers need to be added to protect the material at these stages. so, the short-term stabilizers are used to protect the polymer in polymer synthesis and fabrication.
+Therefore, stabilizers need to be added to protect the material at these stages. so, short-term stabilizers are used to protect the polymer in polymer synthesis and fabrication.

-Additional stabilizers are required for storage and application stages.
+Additional stabilizers are required for the storage and application stages.
 These stabilizers can add during the fabrication step.

-Wo different classes of antioxidants are available according to the mechanism which increases the stability.
+Different classes of antioxidants are available according to the mechanism which increases the stability.

 “Antioxidants which absorb radiations, heat, and reject metal catalysts and decrease forming ROOH are called preventive antioxidants”

 Preventive antioxidants inhibit or retard the formation of free radicals in the initiation step (retard the oxidation process) They interrupt the chain process by interrupting alkyl radicals (R*) or peroxy radicals (RO*).
-This type of antioxidant actually slows down the oxidation without changing the mechanism.
+This type of antioxidant actually slows down oxidation without changing the mechanism.